FrancescoDiMuro/sample-assistant-bot/README.md

 That means that, for testing purposes, you don't have to use your _actual_ location, but you can set any nearby location, so you don't have to deal with different time zones if you want to test the `/todo` command features, or have a complete different results when using the `/weather` command.

-Starting the bot and accepting to share your public Telegram data:
+## Starting the bot
+Once you start the bot, you'll see:
 <div align="left">
     <img src="docs/assets/start.png" width="30%" alt="start_image">
     <img src="docs/assets/start_user_agreement.png" width="30%" alt="start_user_agreement_image">